MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/hub-spoke-network-topology.md

 *Figure 1: An example of a hub-and-spoke network topology.*

 As shown in the diagram, Azure supports two types of hub-and-spoke design.
-It supports communication, shared resources, and centralized security policy (labeled as `VNet hub` in the diagram), or a design based on Azure Virtual WAN (labeled as `Virtual WAN` in the diagram) for large-scale branch-to-branch and branch-to-Azure communications.
+The first type supports communication, shared resources, and centralized security policy.
+This type is labeled as *VNet hub* in the diagram.
+The second type is based on Azure Virtual WAN, which is labeled as *Virtual WAN* in the diagram.
+This type is for large-scale branch-to-branch and branch-to-Azure communications.

 A hub is a central network zone that controls and inspects ingress or egress traffic between zones: internet, on-premises, and spokes.
 The hub-and-spoke topology gives your IT department an effective way to enforce security policies in a central location.
 It also reduces the potential for misconfiguration and exposure.